Sun Noodle Ramen Kits: Restaurant Quality Ramen Right In Your Kitchen!

 To make chicken chashu, we're gonna follow these instructions from No Recipes.

 2 tbsp ryori-shu (or actual sake, if you prefer)

 White pepper to taste

 4 small chicken tenders

-Combine the soy sauce, ryori-shu, sugar, and ginger together in a large ziploc bag.
-Add the raw chicken thighs and allow marinade overnight.
+Combine the soy sauce, ryori-shu, sugar, and ginger together in a large zip-lock bag.
+Add the raw chicken thighs and allow marinate overnight.

 After the chicken thighs have marinated, tear off a long (close to 3 feet) sheet of aluminum foil, and lay the thighs flat on top of it, end to end, skin side down to form a rectangle about 6 inches long.
 This recipe makes two rolls of chicken chashu, so you should be able to do this twice.

 Sprinkle generously with white pepper, and then place two chicken tenders inside of the first thigh.